telerik/xaml-docs/controls/raddesktopalert/desktop-alert-manager.md

 ## Show/HideAnimation

-Using the Show/HideAnimation properties of __RadDesktopAlertManager__ you could easily apply, create a custom Animation or group animation.
+Using the Show/HideAnimation properties of __RadDesktopAlertManager__ you could easily apply, create a custom Animation or group animations.
 That animation should be visualized when __RadDesktopAlert__ gets show or hide from the screen.
 For example this is how a __FadeAnimation__ could be applied:

 #### __[C#]  Applying ShowAnimation__